Skip to Content

 Application Process for USDA Direct vs. Guaranteed Loans

-Applying for a USDA direct loan may be a little different from a USDA guaranteed loan since direct loans are only available through the USDA.
-Let’s take a closer look at the two application processes.
+Applying for a USDA direct loan may be a little different from a USDA guaranteed loan since direct loans are only available through the USDA, so let’s take a closer look at the two application processes.

 USDA Direct Loan Application

-Unlike USDA guaranteed loans, there is no way to begin the application process online when applying for a USDA direct loan.
-Applicants must apply for a USDA direct loan with their local Rural Development Office (RDO).
+Unlike USDA guaranteed loans, there is no way to begin the USDA direct loan application process online.
+Applicants must apply for a USDA direct loan with their local Rural Development (RD) Office.
 These professionals will guide you through the application process and help you figure out if a USDA direct loan is the right fit for you.
 From there, the USDA works directly with the borrower throughout the loan process.

 USDA Guaranteed Loan Application

-When it comes to USDA guaranteed loans, applicants can submit their application to a USDA lender like Neighbors Bank.
-These lenders work with the USDA throughout the loan process and are responsible for completing the loan application and underwriting process.
+When it comes to USDA guaranteed loans, applicants can submit their application to a USDA lender, like Neighbors Bank.
+These lenders work with the USDA throughout the loan process but are responsible for completing the loan application and underwriting process.

 Pros and Cons of USDA Guaranteed Loans

 Since direct loans are available directly through the USDA, Neighbors Bank only offers USDA guaranteed loans.
-If you’re looking to work with a lender throughout your homebuying journey, take a look below at the pros and cons of using a USDA guaranteed loan over a USDA direct loan:
+If you’re looking to work with a lender throughout your homebuying journey, take a look below at the pros and cons of using a USDA guaranteed when compared to a USDA direct loan:

 Pros Cons